apache/cordova-mobile-spec/README.md

 These specs are designed to run inside the mobile device that implements it - _it will fail in the DESKTOP browser_.

-You should include the PhoneGap JavaScript file (phonegap.js) in this project.
+These set of tests is designed to be used with PhoneGap.
+You should initialize a fresh PhoneGap repository (git clone git://github.com/phonegap/phonegap.git) and then toss these files into the www or assets folder, replacing the contents.
+Make sure you include phonegap.js - each platform directory in the PhoneGap repository has a build or make file, which will create a phonegap.js file for you (and in most cases copy it into the www or assets folder).

 The goal is to test mobile device functionality inside a mobile browser.
 Where possible, the PhoneGap API lines up with HTML 5 spec.
 Maybe down